linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

 #  lstrip_blocks: False
 {{</ file >}}

+{{< note> }}
-Before including Jinja in your Salt states be sure to review the [Salt and Jinja Best Practices](#salt-and-jinja-best-practices) section of this guide to ensure that you are creating maintainable and readable Salt states.
+Before including Jinja in your Salt states, be sure to review the [Salt and Jinja Best Practices](#salt-and-jinja-best-practices) section of this guide to ensure that you are creating maintainable and readable Salt states.
 More advanced Salt tools and concepts can be used to improve the modularity and reusability of some of the Jinja and Salt state examples used throughout this guide.
+{{< /note> }}

 ### Delimiters
-Templating language delimiters are used to denote the boundary between the templating language and another type of data format, like HTML or YAML.
+Templating language delimiters are used to denote the boundary between the templating language and another type of data format like HTML or YAML.
 Jinja uses the following delimiters:

 - `{% ... %}` - Used for control structures.
 - `{{ ... }}` - Used to evaluate expressions that will print to the template output.